-Your program fee includes 4 ½ days of classroom instruction, program materials, and meals.
+Your program fee includes 3 ½ days of classroom instruction, program materials, and some meals.

 Emphasis on Practical Use-Cases

-- The large—and unpredictable—influence of digital design on engagement
+- The surprising influence of digital design on engagement

-- The surprising links between non-monetary rewards, employee productivity, and customer loyalty
+- The connections between non-monetary rewards, employee productivity, and customer loyalty

 - How employers can reduce biases in employee financial decisions and improve workplace equality

 - How inexpensive, behaviorally informed, changes to the design of benefit programs can sharply increase employee participation

 - How to design interventions to facilitate organizational change

 Throughout the week, you will team-up with faculty to strategize how behavioral science can help to address a specific challenge faced by your organization, and you’ll workshop your findings with the group on the program’s final day.